‘Little Miss Nobody’ identified more than 60 years later using DNA - NewsBreak

 The Yavapai County Sheriff’s office said Tuesday a little girl whose burned remains were found more than 60 years ago in a remote area of Arizona was 4-year-old Sharon Lee Gallegos of New Mexico.

 Her partially buried remains were located in a desert wash July 31, 1960.
-The Prescott community in central-north Arizona paid for a funeral.Human remains found in Florida gator’s mouth identified
+The Prescott community in central-north Arizona paid for a funeral.Download the FOX4 News app on iPhone and Android

 The sheriff’s office and a Texas DNA company recently raised $4,000 for specialized testing to finally identify her.